 The Hog Farm is primarily a farrow to finish arrangement that has 20-25 sows.
 Farrowing and a cold weather piglet nursery occur in a confinement arrangement while all other aspects of the operation take place outdoors.
-The majority of the hogs are utilized by the College’s Processing Plant while others are marketed to the public for freezer meat, special occasions, show projects, and as herd builders.
+The majority of the hogs are utilized by the College’s Processing Plant while others are marketed to the public in the form of meat at the Farmers Market, special occasions cooking and freezing, show projects, and as herd builders.

 Lab, Teaching Orchard, & Garden

 The College of the Ozarks Horticulture Lab, Orchard, and Garden are utilized in many courses to allow students opportunities for hands on experience with horticultural crops and production practices.

 The Tissue Culture Laboratory functions as a modern facility for micro-propagation of a variety of horticultural crops.
 Students work with a variety of methodologies and media compositions to learn and experience the effectiveness and usefulness of micro-propagation to the horticultural industry.